 We would like to thank Ringu Tulku Rinpoche for sharing all these wonderful teachings with us all and for his support, encouragement and patience with this project.
 We also want to thank him for diligently recording most of his teachings (on his iPhone) since 2015.

-A big thank you to our two trusty developers, Dan Hardy and Johan Björk.
+A big thank you to our developers, Dan Hardy, Johan Björk and Lucas Pelton.
 Without their expertise in both WordPress and Amazon Web Services we would have surely been lost.

 Finally, we would also like to thank all those dedicated Archivists who have diligently grappled with ever-changing technology so that we, the generations of the future, will benefit from the preservation of these teachings.
 In particular we would like to thank Ger Reinders for his exceptional contribution to the Archive for many, many years.
 His diligence and dedication have been an inspiration to many.